Azure/appcat-konveyor-rulesets/CONTRIBUTING.md

 #### Domain and Category

-AppCAT uses special labels `domain` and `category` for display purposes (note: `source-category` has been deprecated).
-Please assign each rule an appropriate domain and category to ensure proper classification and user experience.
+AppCAT uses special labels `domain` and `category` for display and organization purposes (note: `source-category` has been deprecated).
+Please assign each rule an appropriate domain and category to ensure proper classification and optimal user experience.
+Repository owners will review and finalize the domain and category assignments during the code review process.

 ### Submitting an Issue
 - Search existing issues to avoid duplicates.